A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 - Increased vibrations while driving

 Addressing these issues promptly is crucial to guarantee your safety on the road.
-Ignoring them could lead to more severe problems down the line.
-Regular inspections can help you catch frame damage early, keeping your vehicle in ideal condition for years to come.
+Ignoring them can lead to more severe mechanical and structural problems down the line.

 How even minor misalignment affects handling and protection